Items tagged “lower limb fractures”

-Atypical femoral fracture also known as bisphosphonate-related proximal femoral fractures are an example of insufficiency fractures, although the direct causative link remains somewhat controversial 2.
-The atypical fracture pattern occurs in the femur shaft and may be unilateral or bilateral. ...
+Atypical femoral fractures, also known as bisphosphonate-related proximal femoral fractures, are an example of insufficiency fractures, although the direct causative link remains somewhat controversial 2.
+The atypical fracture pattern occurs in the femur shaft and may be unilateral or bilateral...

 Occult fractures are those that are not visible on imaging, most commonly plain radiographs and sometimes CT, either due to lack of displacement or limitations of the imaging study.
-There may be signs of a fracture without one actually being seen.
-MRI or nuclear medicine studies are sometimes re...
+There may be clinical signs of a fracture without one actually being seen.
+MRI or nuclear medicine studies are som...

 Published 10 Nov 2016